No escape: Senators to be quiet, unplugged for Trump trial

 The ban on cellphones and any other materials unrelated to impeachment means that other Senate business will have to wait.
 Decorum rules circulated to Senate offices say that “reading materials should be confined to only those readings which pertain to the matter before the Senate.”

 “The rest of the world keeps going on,” said Sen. James Lankford, R-Okla.
-“That’s the challenge that all of us have, is that we’re used to tracking international news and certainly news in our state, all the time, and now suddenly as things are moving along in our state, or around the world will be a little slower to be able to get to it.”
+“That’s the challenge that all of us have, is that we’re used to tracking international news and certainly news in our state, all the time, and now suddenly as things are moving along in our state, or around the world, we’ll be a little slower to be able to get to it.”

 The challenge is particularly acute for the four senators running for the Democratic nomination for president who are competing in the Feb.
 3 Iowa caucuses.
 While their rivals are busy crossing the state and appealing to voters, the senators in the race will be still in their chairs in Washington.
 And there won’t be many made-for-TV moments in the trial; in most cases, senators aren’t allowed to speak.